tomas-fryza/vhdl-course/Labs/03-segment/README.md

 3. Follow instructions from wiki, create a constraints file, and [implement your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki) to CoolRunner-II CPLD starter board.

-4. Write combination functions for LEDs.
+4. Write logic functions for LEDs.
+Let two functions are defined using VHDL construction `when`-`else` and two functions using low-level gates `and`, `or`, `not`, etc.

 5. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.